Claire Armitstead

-Claire Armitstead is a British journalist and author.
+Claire Armitstead FRSL is a British journalist and author.
 She is Associate Editor (Culture) at The Guardian, where she has worked since 1992.
 She is also a cultural commentator on literature and the arts, and makes appearances on radio and television, as well as leading workshops and chairing literary events in the UK and at international festivals.
 She has judged literary competitions including the Royal Society Winton Prize for Science Books, the OCM Bocas Prize for Caribbean Literature, the DSC Prize for South Asian Literature, the PEN Pinter Prize and the Scotiabank Giller Prize.

 Biography

 Armitstead was born in south London, England, and spent her early childhood in Northern Nigeria, attending primary school in Kaduna.

+Place of work

 She worked as a trainee reporter in South Wales, before joining the Hampstead & Highgate Express as a theatre critic and sub-editor, moving from there to the Financial Times and then in 1992 to The Guardian, where she has been Arts Editor, Literary Editor (in which position she was described as "Respected blue-stocking and keen cyclist who keeps the wheels turning on ever more ambitious books pages"), Head of Books and, most recently, Associate Editor (Culture).